BrakebeinP/aoc-2023/readme.md

 ## Notes/thoughts on the problems
 ### Day 8:
 Not too bad.
-Some logic errors on my end for part 1.
+Some logic errors on my end for part 1. <br />
+Part 2 seems so straightforward, but I think I'm missing something.
+Will have to get back to it once my head is clearer

 ### Day 7:
 Seemed like an enum problem, so I figured I'd try some of that.<br />